Secure Your WordPress Site From Hackers and People With Malicious Intent

-As long as there are personal and business websites, there will be hackers who, for reasons unknown, think hacking a website is a thing to do.
-Personally, I have had all my websites hacked at one time or another over the last few years.
+As long as there are personal and business websites, there will be hackers who for unknown reasons think hacking a website is a thing to do.
+Many websites have been hacked at one time or another over the last few years.
 It is a royal pain in the butt to clean and reconstruct a hacked WordPress website.
-I try to keep a good attitude and look at it as a great time for a total redesign and I also make sure to add more protection measures to keep the hackers out.
+Try to keep a good attitude and look at it as a great time for a total redesign and I also make sure to add more protection measures to keep the hackers out.

 There are many ways to secure your site or blog.

 To protect your site from unscrupulous hackers, it helps to know how they get in it in the first place.